BradleyCodeU/bradleycodeu.github.io/_gdad/css/multipagepizzasite2.md

   - use a different text color in your navigation (not the same as your normal text, not black or white)
   - use a different text size in your navigation (not the same as your normal text)
   - use a different background color in your navigation (not the same as the page background, not black or white)
-  - use a solid 2 pixel white border around the navigation on all pages
+  - use a solid 2 pixel light color border (not black or white) around the navigation on all pages
   - same colorful background (not black or white) on all pages
   - same colorful text (not black or white) on all pages
   - same link color (not the default blue) on all pages
-  - same visited link color (not the default purple) on all pages
+  - same [visited link](https://www.w3schools.com/css/css_link.asp) color (not the default purple) on all pages
-  - same solid 2 pixel black border around all images on all pages
+  - same solid 2 pixel dark color border (not black or white) around all images on all pages

-Use [CSS comments](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each rule.
-For example, `/* coded by Mr. Riley */`
+DON'T FORGET: You MUST add a [CSS comment](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each CSS rule.
+For example, `/* CSS for h1 and img coded by Mr. Riley */` and `/* CSS for nav and p by Megan W. */`